When do you need Air Duct Replacement or Repair?

 When it comes to repairing problems with ductwork, the price can range from $350 to-700.
 If the tears and holes are easy enough to reach and repair, homeowners can do this themselves and save on the cost of hiring a contractor.
 Nevertheless, if the air ducts are old and the tears are significant, you may be better off with air duct replacement.

 The average cost of replacing ductwork is around $30-35 for every linear foot.
 If you own a single-family home, then there should be around 30 feet to 90 feet of ductwork.
 Nevertheless, this will still depend on the layout of the home and the type of system in place.
 A contractor will typically come up with the replacement estimate for you to agree on.

-Depending on how difficult it is to access and replace your homes air ducts, the contractor may ask for a higher price.
-The accessibility of your air ducts is a significant factor which will cause the air duct replacement price to increase.
-Another consideration are additional costs such as installing new air vents and replacing air filters.
+Depending on how difficult it is to access and replace your home's air ducts, the contractor may ask for a higher price.
+The accessibility of your air ducts is a significant factor that will cause the air duct replacement price to increase.
+Another consideration is additional costs such as installing new air vents and replacing air filters.

-On the other hand, if you are considering to install a brand new ductwork for your home, the price range is about $4,000-$6000 for the air ducts alone.
+On the other hand, if you are considering installing brand new ductwork for your home, the price range is about $4,000-$6000 for the air ducts alone.
 This will not include the cost of additional accessories and parts as well as labor.

 For all your HVAC ductwork needs, contact Fischer Heating today.

 Image Copyright: cuchina / 123RF Stock Photo